-- 3.1.
-Clackmannanshire Community Planning Partnership agreed that it would work to better enable parents, families and communities to raise healthy, fulfilled children and young people through the provision of quality information and advice and accessible and effective supports shaped by the needs of parents, children, families and their communities. - 3.2.
-Clackmannanshire Community Planning Partnership finalised this commitment through the Parenting and Family Support Strategy. - 3.3.
-Alloa Family Centre works closely with a range of partners in Health, Housing, Integrated Mental Health, Education and Third sectors and provides a range of services to meet the ongoing needs of our families with young children aged 0-8 years.
-In recent years the focus has shifted and refined to ensuring our services, and those of our partners, are working together to deliver flexible, targeted, effective and best value services to meet families needs.
-Services have a particular focus on those most at need and vulnerable including those who are affected by family substance misuse, domestic violence, poverty and parental mental health issues. - 3.4.
-Alloa Family Centre has been working practically with families and parents in the Family Centre, Community Centres, Town Halls, and other settings for groups within communities throughout Clackmannanshire, as well as in their home and home type settings.
-This continues to remain key in changing parental behaviours through modelling and direct practical support and interventions. - 3.5.
-Alloa Family Centre has adopted an approach of ensuring a continuum of support from universal provision through to specialist targeted provision to most effectively meet the needs of children and families.
-The service is fully aware that a variety of different services and interventions continue to be required to address the very different needs of families and the multiple risk factors that impact on our children's outcomes.
-The aim of Alloa Family Centre services in working with families with children is to support children and their families to remain within the (universal pathway) wherever possible bringing in targeted or specialist provision only where appropriate. - 3.6.
-Alloa Family Centre has an outreach service which delivers a range of parenting supports including Baby Massage groups, Parent and Toddlers, Young Parents groups, Mellow Parenting, practical cookery groups as well as working with the Integrated Mental Health Service on; Living Life to the Full groups, building self esteem and stress management.
-The service also recently undertook successful work with Polmont YOI to look at parenting and the impact of being a parent on Young Dads. - 3.7.
+- 3.1 Clackmannanshire Community Planning Partnership agreed that it would work to better enable parents, families and communities to raise healthy, fulfilled children and young people through the provision of quality information and advice and accessible and effective supports shaped by the needs of parents, children, families and their communities. - 3.2 Clackmannanshire Community Planning Partnership finalised this commitment through the Parenting and Family Support Strategy. - 3.3 Alloa Family Centre works closely with a range of partners in Health, Housing, Integrated Mental Health, Education and Third sectors and provides a range of services to meet the ongoing needs of our families with young children aged 0-8 years. - 3.4 Alloa Family Centre works practically with families and parents in the Family Centre, Community Centres, Town Halls, and other settings for groups within communities throughout Clackmannanshire, as well as in their home and home type settings.
+This continues to remain key in changing parental behaviours through modelling and direct practical support and interventions. - 3.4 The aim of Alloa Family Centre services in working with families with children is to support children and their families to remain within the (universal pathway) wherever possible bringing in targeted or specialist provision only where appropriate. - 3.6.
+Alloa Family Centre has an outreach service which delivers a range of parenting support groups and services.
 All groups run by Alloa Family Centre and parenting programmes are designed to help parents identify positive ways of dealing with challenging situations and behaviours.

-- 3.8.
-Mellow Parenting is being run from Alloa Family Centre, this is an evidenced based programme which includes, Mellow Futures, Mellow Dads, Mellow Bumps and Mellow Babies and is used to support hard to reach and vulnerable families. - 3.9.
-In addition, the outreach service continues to work to support parents in their homes through a range of outreach work including practical supports for managing children's behaviour in the home, home safety, the skills required to run a family home, including cooking skills and budgeting.
-Staff are also trained in the use of Video Interaction Guidance (VIG).
-This is an evidence based technique which aims to improve communication and relationships between children and their parents.
-The service also works closely with Speech and Language Therapy and Clinical Psychology services. - 3.10.
-Supporting families also involves working closely with other services such as money advice and housing support.
-Building on the partnership work of this many families have been supported to take back control of their finances and remain in their own tenancies. - 3.11.
-It is proposed that in line with the development of the Council wide move to a cluster/hubs model of service delivery going forward that the staff in the outreach service should be realigned across the three clusters within the Social Services Childcare Service, as it is felt that this will continue to support and enhance the delivery of the additional parenting needs across the whole of Clackmannanshire. - 3.12.
-The Alloa Family Centre also provides an assessment and contact service, working with families in an intensive and highly focussed way.
-The assessment part of this service is targeted at families who require very specific intensive interventions to support parenting capacity assessments, linked to permanency planning and are often referred for this service through the Courts or the Children's Hearing System.
-The service also covers the increasing number of supervised contacts, which once again are also often at the direction of the Courts or the Children's Hearing System. - 3.13.
-The contact service is used on a daily basis, including the weekends.
-The Alloa Family Centre has been the venue of over 2,000 supervised family contacts in the last year and is the main family Contact Centre in Clackmannanshire. - 3.14.
-It is noted that without this provision there would be a significant and serious risk to the Council in failing to meeting its legal obligations for the provision of Supervised Contacts in appropriate/safe/child/family friendly environments which this building currently provides.
-The Care Inspectorate noted in their last Inspection of Children's Services about the need for appropriate venues to facilitate quality contacts and the Alloa Family Centre was identified as meeting that requirement very well. - 3.15.
-It is proposed that the Alloa Family Centre should continue to build on these existing areas of good practice, in relation to the integrated parenting capacity assessments, permanency planning and the provision of a contact centre, but that staff will also be more closely aligned to, and work more closely
+The service also works closely with Speech and Language Therapy, Education and Clinical Psychology services as well as money advice and Housing support. - 3.7 It is proposed that in line with the development of the Council wide move to a cluster/hubs model of service delivery going forward that the staff in the outreach service should be realigned across the three clusters within the Social Services Childcare Service, as it is felt that going forward this will continue to support and enhance the delivery of the additional parenting needs across the whole of Clackmannanshire. - 3.8 The Alloa Family Centre also provides an assessment and contact service, working with families in an intensive and highly focussed way.
+The assessment part of this service is targeted at families who require very specific intensive interventions to support parenting capacity assessments, linked to permanence planning and are often referred for this service through the Courts or the Children's Hearing System.
+The service also covers the increasing number of supervised contacts, which once again are also often at the direction of the Courts or the Children's Hearing System.
+To date over 2000 contacts have taken place in Alloa Family Centre.